jane-sandbox/Calculator/README.md

 - **Calculator.java**: Main class containing both the GUI and calculation logic
 - **CalculatorTest.java**: Unit tests for the calculation functionality
 - **build.gradle**: Gradle build configuration

-## License

-This project is created for educational purposes and is free to use and modify.